Control bandwidth usage with QoS policies in Windows 11

 QoS on the router: when it helps at home

-The exact route varies by manufacturer, but the logic is the same: define what traffic matters (gaming, streaming, video calls), assign priority, and, if appropriate, set a limit per device so that no one hogs the link when the rest of the house needs bandwidth.
+The exact route varies by manufacturer, but the logic is the same: define what traffic matters (gaming, streaming, video calls), assign priority, and, if necessary, set a limit per device so that no one hogs the link when the rest of the house needs bandwidth.